monarch-initiative/mondo/src/patterns/dosdp-patterns/README.md

 | Examples |  |

 ### Realized in response to environmental exposure
 *This pattern is used for a disease, where the cause of the disease is an exposure to an environmental stimulus (using ECTO exposure terms) or a medical action, such as a therapeutic treatment (using MAxO terms).
 Note that this pattern does not include infectious disease or classes that would include an organism, virus or viroid.
-Rather it includes exposures to chemicals (includeng drugs), or mixtures.
+Rather it includes exposures to chemicals (including drugs), or mixtures.
 Examples: [chemically-induced disorder](http://purl.obolibrary.org/obo/MONDO_0029001), [alcohol amnestic disorder](http://purl.obolibrary.org/obo/MONDO_0021702), [alcoholic polyneuropathy](http://purl.obolibrary.org/obo/MONDO_0006645), [chemotherapy-induced alopecia](http://purl.obolibrary.org/obo/MONDO_0005483) (26 total)*

 | Attribute | Info |